 Suicide and Crisis Intervention/Prevention

 24/7/365, Help Network’s hotline is for individuals contemplating suicide, or concerned friends or family members seeking help for a loved one.
-We are also a back-up call center for the National Suicide Prevention Lifeline serving multiple states including Ohio.
+We are also a back-up call center for the National Suicide Prevention Lifeline serving Ohio.
 Help Network is also a 24-hour crisis intervention hotline for individuals experiencing any type of crisis.

 Suicide Prevention Education

 Speakers are available to discuss suicide prevention at schools, groups and trainings.

 Survivors of Suicide Support Group

 A grief group that meets in Mahoning and Columbiana Counties for families and friends who are coping with the death of a loved one due to suicide.

 A Peer-to-Peer service that specializes in helping individuals who are struggling with mental health or substance abuse issues or know of someone who just needs someone to talk to.
 Services are available Monday–Friday 4 pm–8 pm, and Saturdays 1 pm–3 pm.

 To reach the Warm Line, dial 1-866-303-PEER (7337).

 Offers assistance in the development of skills to aid in mental health consumers’ recovery.